javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 ## Summary

-WebSocket is a modern way to have persisten browser-server connections.
+WebSocket is a modern way to have persistent browser-server connections.

 - WebSockets don't have cross-origin limitations.
 - They are well-supported in browsers.